Section I: Basics

 13. What are Pocket domains?

-14. Pocket domains are small domains that are completely contained within another larger domain but are able to move around changing their position.
+14. Pocket domains are small domains that are completely contained within another larger domain but are able to move around, changing their position.
 This may be shifting around a region or radically moving across the entire continent without warning.
-Pocket domains should be differentiated from smaller island domains such as Castle Island, which is entirely contained within another land (see Ravenloft Gazetteer V), and true Pocket domains.
-Castle Island and the like are rooted on place and have never moved from their position; they are as much a part of the land as Barovia.
-Pockets however move from land to land even if they very seldom do so, such as the House of Lament.
-Pocket domains are diverse and come in many shapes from a small theatre to a land contained entirely within a dagger to a place that exists only within a sleeper’s mind.
+True Pocket domains should be differentiated from smaller enclave domains such as Castle Island, which is entirely contained within another land (see Ravenloft Gazetteer V).
+Castle Island and the like are rooted in place and have never moved from their position; they are as much a part of the land as Barovia.
+Pockets, however, can move from land to land, temporarily displacing part of another domain, (even if they very seldom do so, such as the House of Lament).
+Pocket domains are diverse and come in many shapes, from a small theatre to a land contained entirely within a dagger to a place that exists only within a sleeper’s mind.

 15. How many domains are there?